infinite-table/infinite-react/www/content/docs/learn/sorting/multiple-sorting.page.md

 <Note>

 An empty array means no sorting.
-However, it does specify that sorting is configured as multiple sorting.
+However, it does specify that sorting is configured as multiple sorting, so it's useful to set it to `[]`

 </Note>